 In addition to Rome, Classical Studies also offers study abroad opportunities in Athens.
 Rice is a member organization of The American School of Classical Studies at Athens, and we also cooperate with the International Center for Hellenic & Mediterranean Studies.
 For additional information, please contact Harvey Yunis.

 The Clyde Ferguson Bull Traveling Fellowship in French Studies

 The Clyde Ferguson Bull Traveling Fellowship, endowed by a French Studies major in the Class of 1926, allows students to spend a summer, semester or a full academic year at an institution of higher education in France or the Francophone world.
 Each year, four to five students make use of this opportunity.
-For one semester, the value of the fellowship is $9,000.
-For the full academic year, the value of the fellowship is $18,000.
+For one semester, the current value of the fellowship is $10,000.
+For the full academic year, the current value of the fellowship is $20,000.

 Students can choose any study abroad program, or institution of higher education, but the Program Advisor will need to approve the course of study in advance.
 Rice also has an existing exchange agreement with Sciences Po in Paris, one of the most prestigious institutions of higher education and research in the French-speaking world.

 To apply for the Clyde Ferguson Bull Traveling Fellowship, please contact Deborah Nelson-Campbell, the Program Advisor in French Studies.

 The Leonardon-Magne Scholarship Program